JuliaGeo/GeoInterface.jl/README.md

 This Package describe a set of traits based on the [Simple Features standard (SF)](https://www.opengeospatial.org/standards/sfa) for geospatial vector data, including the SQL/MM extension with support for circular geometry.

-Packages which support the GeoInterfaceRFC.jl interface can be found in [INTEGRATIONS.md](INTEGRATIONS.md).
+Packages which support the GeoInterface.jl interface can be found in [INTEGRATIONS.md](INTEGRATIONS.md).

 ## Changes with respect to SF
 While we try to adhere to SF, there are changes and extensions to make it more Julian.